-Materiality for planning purposes has been based on 2017-18 gross expenditure and set at £1.9 million (1% of gross expenditure).
+Materiality for planning purposes has been based on 2018-19 gross expenditure and set at £2.0 million (1% of gross expenditure).
+We will review gross expenditure on receipt of draft accounts for 2019-20, and assess whether we are required to updated this calculated group materiality.

-In line with the Code of Audit Practice, we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this threshold has been set at £0.095 million.
+In line with the Code of Audit Practice, we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this threshold has been set at £0.1 million.